flutter/website/src/docs/development/tools/hot-reload.md

 Your app continues to execute from where it was prior to running the hot reload command.
 The code updates and execution continues.

+{{site.alert.secondary}}
+  **Hot reload vs hot restart** In the simplest terms, a hot reload refreshes your running app without losing state.
+  A hot restart resets the app's state to its default values, but is much faster than a cold start.

+  Flutter web supports hot restart but not hot reload.
+{{site.alert.end}}

 A code change has a visible effect only if the modified Dart code is run again after the change.
 Specifically, a hot reload causes all of the existing widgets to rebuild.